GenomicsAotearoa/hts_workshop_mpi/docs/level2/45_annotation_kraken2.md

     1. Confirming the identity of a pure culture.
        1. In this case you might be comfortable taking a majority-rules approach to your data - if most of the sequences are classified as a single species, this is likely the identity of your culture.

-    !!! terminal "code"

-        ```bash
-        kraken2 --db ${PFP_DB} --threads ${SLURM_CPUS_PER_TASK} --use-names \
-            --output outputs/input_seqs.out \
-            --report outputs/input_seqs.report.txt \
-            input/input_seqs.fna
-        ```

 ---

 ## Refining the `kraken2` classification

 By default `kraken2` does not apply any filtering to the classification data.
 Reads are classified based on the most commonly reported taxonomy for a sequence, with no regard for how good the evidence for this classification can be.

-There is a built-in parameter to increase the stringency of classification, which we will use now.
+There is a built-in parameter to increase the stringency of classification.
 The filter is applied during classification and cannot be run after the fact.

 This means that if you want to change your filtering criteria you must perform classification again.

->This is in contrast to `BLAST`, where we can always apply more stringent filtering to the output after running classification (e.g. if we run a `BLAST` search looking to report all hits with greater than 30% identity, we can later filter the table to keep results with greater than 50% identity by filtering the appropriate column).
+This differs from tools like `BLAST`, where a more stringent filter can be applied after running classification.

+>For example, if we run a `BLAST` search looking to report all hits with greater than 30% identity, we can later filter the table to keep results with greater than 50% identity by filtering the appropriate column.

 !!! warning "Limitations with the `kraken2` filtering"

     It is also difficult to interpret the numeric values of filters.

     According to the `kraken2` manual, the confidence scoring does not have a simple interpretation.

     For example, with a `BLAST` identitiy of 90%, we can infer that 90% of positions are identical between query and target match, or a bootstrap support of 90% would mean that 90% of the resamplings agree with the full result.

     However, there is no such interpretation of what a `0.9` confidence value in `kraken2` means, other than it is more strict that a value of `0.5`.

-We generally don't need to apply much of a cutoff to `kraken2` - the tool is already good at identifying sequences which cna't be reliably classified.
+We generally don't need to apply much of a cutoff to `kraken2` - the tool is already good at identifying sequences which can't be reliably classified.

 !!! file-code "kraken2_refined.sl"